Recipes & Formulasintermediateprofessional bakers and confectioners9 min read

 PFF = (flour in the preferment ÷ total formula flour) × 100

 Raise PFF and you get more fermentation flavour, more dough strength and tang, faster final proof and a deeper crust.
 Lower it for a milder, quicker bake.
 The practical ceiling is set by acidity, not taste: yeasted preferments live happily at 25–40% PFF (commonly 30–33%), levains at 10–25%, and past about 35% PFF the dough can become acidic enough to fissure during proof and bake (a single-source caution worth respecting).
-See table-pff-ranges for the family-by-family guidance.
+See the PFF-ranges table below for the family-by-family guidance.

 Two housekeeping rules make the maths behave: